Affiliate links on Android Authority may earn us a commission. Learn more.

 The Tile Pro is the most durable AirTags alternative

 If you want a tracker that’s ready to take a beating, we recommend the Tile Pro.
-The durable, metal body is built for adventures, and it has an IP67 rating to prevent water damage.
+The durable metal body is built for adventures and has an IP67 rating to prevent water damage.
 Despite this, it still uses a replaceable battery.
 The standard CR2032 cell will last roughly a year before needing replacement, and they’re easy to find.
 It also comes in a lot of attractive colors, although we did find that the white version gets visible scuffs and scratches quite easily.
 If that bothers you, opt for a darker color.

-One of the biggest selling points of the Tile Pro (and all Tile trackers) is that they’re fully cross-platform.
+One of the most significant selling points of the Tile Pro (and all Tile trackers) is that they’re fully cross-platform.
 Unlike Apple AirTags or Samsung SmartTags, you can get full functionality regardless of your phone.
 However, without tracking baked into devices, the install base for phones capable of helping you find your device is much smaller.

 Speaking of tracking, Tile claims this model has a range of 400 feet, but we struggle to see how that’s possible, considering it doesn’t support UWB.
 Expect much more limited coverage if you live in an area with trees, houses, or literally anything but flat plains.
 We did like the inclusion of a QR code on the back, though.
 This makes it easy for anyone who finds your Tile Pro to get your contact information to return it.